Klosmi/WP-dev/WPDevNotes.md

 <br>

-**When to Use Default or Named Exports?**
+**When to Use `default` or named Exports?**

-- Use default export when a file is exporting one main item (like a function or an object) and you want the flexibility to give it any name when importing.
+- Use `default` export when a file is exporting one main item (like a function or an object) and you want the flexibility to give it any name when importing.

-- Use named exports when you want to export multiple items (like several functions or variables) and be explicit about the names you are importing.
+- Use **named** exports when you want to export multiple items (like several functions or variables) and be explicit about the names you are importing.